Eduardo Bonvallet: Personal life and death

-His son, Jean Pierre, played football at professional level as a midfielder for both Santiago Wanderers and Unión San Felipe and has continued on a career in the media and social networks like his father.
-His daughter, Daniela, is a journalist who was an elected member for the municipal council of Ñuñoa, Santiago, in 2021.
+His son, Jean Pierre, played football at a professional level as a midfielder for both Santiago Wanderers and Unión San Felipe and has pursued a career in the media and on social networks like his father.
+His daughter, Daniela, is a journalist who was elected to the municipal council of Ñuñoa, Santiago, in 2021.

-In June 2008, it was reported that there was a physical altercation between Bonvallet and former Chilean footballer Carlos Caszely.
-The location was a Santiago, Chile ice cream shop located in the commune of Las Condes.
-Witnesses reported that there was a fist fight after the two had an exchange of words.
+In June 2008, a physical altercation was reported between Bonvallet and former Chilean footballer Carlos Caszely.
+The incident took place at an ice cream shop in the commune of Las Condes, Santiago, Chile.
+Witnesses reported that a fistfight broke out after the two exchanged words.

 In 2011, Bonvallet was diagnosed with stomach cancer.
-However, in late 2012 he announced he had beaten the illness but was required to undergo chemotherapy for at least another year.
+However, in late 2012, he announced he had beaten the illness but was required to undergo chemotherapy for at least another year.

-On 18 September 2015, Bonvallet was found dead by hanging using a belt at Nogales Hotel in the kitchen of room 213.
-Local news report he was suffering from depression.
+On 18 September 2015, Bonvallet was found dead by hanging, having used a belt, in the kitchen of room 213 at the Nogales Hotel.
+Local news reported that he was suffering from depression.

+On 15 April 2026, a four-episode biographical podcast called BONVALLET, GENIO Y SOMBRA (Bonvallet, Genius and Shadow) was released.